DEBARSHI2018/Sample-sales-data-anaysis/README.md

 ////////////////////////////////
 The CSV data file is attached in the repository.

-One can get te same data online through the link: https://www.kaggle.com/datasets/kyanyoga/sample-sales-data The SQL file contains the code/query to carry out above tasks.
+One can get the same data online through the link: https://www.kaggle.com/datasets/kyanyoga/sample-sales-data The SQL file contains the code/query to carry out above tasks.
 Everyone is kindly requested to share their feedbacks on the project with me.
 Thank you